 Display detailed information about general Replication Manager processing.

 • DB_VERB_WAITSFOR

 Display the waits-for table when doing deadlock detection.

-The DB_ENV->set_verbose() method may fail and return one of the following non-zero errors:
+The DbEnv::set_verbose() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors: